-At December 31, 2021 and 2020, the Company had \$17.8 million and \$28.8 million of Valuation Allowance ("VA"), respectively.
-The majority of the VA relates to the Company's UK operations and were due primarily to net operating losses incurred in 2020 as a result of market conditions and COVID 19.
-The VA is a result of our conclusion under US GAAP accounting principles, that the UK, Netherlands, and U.S. jurisdictions could not demonstrate that it was more likely than not that the related deferred tax assets will be realized.
-This was primarily due to factors such as cumulative losses in recent years and the inability to demonstrate profits within the specific jurisdictions related to recent changes in market conditions.
-During the year ended December 31, 2021, the Company recorded an overall decrease in its valuation allowance of approximately \$11.0 million, primarily due to utilization of UK and Canadian NOLs.
-Tax effected UK NOLs of \$16.7 million do not expire.
-Tax effected Swiss NOLs of \$2.5 million begin to expire in 2028.
-Tax effected Netherland NOLs of \$0.2 million begin to expire in 2027.
-Tax effected U.S. Separate Return Limitation Year NOLs of \$0.8 million begin to expire in 2037.
+At December 31, 2022 and 2021, the Company had \$25 million and \$18 million of Valuation Allowance ("VA"), respectively.
+The VA is a result of our conclusion under US GAAP accounting principles that the UK, Netherlands, Ireland, Chile, Switzerland, France, Germany, Singapore, and U.S. jurisdictions could not demonstrate that it was more likely than not that the related deferred tax assets will be realized.
+This was primarily due to factors such as cumulative losses in recent years related to COVID 19 and market conditions and the inability to demonstrate overall profitability within the specific jurisdiction.
+During the year ended December 31, 2022, the Company recorded an overall decrease in its VA of \$7 million.
+Tax effected UK Net Operating Losses ("NOLs") of \$16 million do not expire.
+Tax effected Irish NOLs of \$4 million do not expire.
+Tax effected Swiss NOLs of \$5 million begin to expire in 2028.
+The remaining tax effected NOLs of \$3 million arose in various jurisdictions and begin expiring in 2027.
+Note that not all NOLs had a VA up against them.